kozmoz/atag-one-api/README.md

 ### Modes of Operation

 atag-one.jar has two modes of operation; _Local_ and _Remote_.

-When in local mode, it connects directly to the thermostat in the local network.
+* Local mode; it connects directly to the thermostat within the local network.
-When in remote mode, it connects to the ATAG One portal.
+* Remote mode; it connects to the ATAG One portal.

 ### Local Mode

+Some examples.
+To execute these examples, it expects the _java_ executable to be available in the classpath.

-Connect to the ATAG One thermostat on your local network and get diagnostic data:
+Find the ATAG One thermostat within your local network, connect to it and output brief diagnostic data:

     $ java -jar atag-one.jar